LLMs Meet Library Evolution: Evaluating Deprecated API Usage in LLM-based Code Completion: Lightweight Mitigations

 to constitute the evaluation data.
 These samples were chosen because they have corresponding ground-truth completions (e.g., the line following the prompt in Figure~\ref{fig:prompt}), which are essential for assessing the effectiveness of the proposed fixing approaches.
 For each sample, we employed the deprecation-aware code completion illustrated in Algorithm~\ref{alg:fixing} with the two fixing approaches \textsc{ReplaceAPI} and \textsc{InsertPrompt} to prompt the LLM to generate a completion.

-We used the following three metrics to assess the effectiveness of the proposed approaches: \begin{itemize}[leftmargin=15pt] \item \textbf{Fixed Rate (FR)}: This metric indicates the proportion of \emph{good} completions predicted by the fixing approaches. \item \textbf{Edit Similarity (ES)}~\cite{EditSim}: This metric measures the similarity between the predicted completions and the ground-truth completions by analyzing the edit operations required to transform one into the other. \item \textbf{Exact Match (EM)}: This metric calculates the rate of predicted completions that exactly match the ground-truth completions after normalizing the return values of function calls (\ie replacing each element in return value with ``\_''). \end{itemize}
+We used the following three metrics to assess their effectiveness: \begin{itemize}[leftmargin=15pt] \item \textbf{Fixed Rate (FR)}: This metric indicates the proportion of \good completions predicted by the fixing approaches. \item \textbf{Edit Similarity (ES)}~\cite{EditSim}: This metric measures the similarity between the predicted completions and the ground-truth completions by analyzing the edit operations required to transform one into the other. \item \textbf{Exact Match (EM)}: This metric calculates the rate of predicted completions that exactly match the ground-truth completions after normalizing the return values of function calls (\ie replacing each element in return value with ``\_''). \end{itemize}